Amy Walsh (soccer): International career

 Walsh made her senior-team debut for Canada age 20 on 19 July 1998, starting in a 2–1 friendly loss to China.

 Walsh featured in the Canadian side which won gold at the 1998 CONCACAF Women's Championship.

 Walsh started in Canada's three matches at the 1999 FIFA Women's World Cup.

 From 2000 to 2004, Walsh was a four-time Québec player of the year.

 Walsh was part of the squad for the 2007 FIFA Women's World Cup in China, and came off the bench to play in a 2–1 loss to Norway in the group stage.

 Walsh came off the bench in Canada's 2–1 loss to Sweden in the 2008 Olympics, earning an assist.

 On 7 March 2009, Walsh became the fifth women's player to make 100 appearances for the Canadian senior team.

 Told by Canada Soccer that she and her teammate Martina Franko would have to pay for a caretaker, flights, lodging, and food on site if they were to bring their children to national team camp, Walsh retired from playing professionally.
 Speaking afterwards, she said "I think I hoped otherwise and I was disappointed and I was angry, but I wasn't shocked — in the least bit.
 That's a basic human right, is your choice to be a mother.
 And you should be able to a mother and a footballer concurrently."

 Post-playing career

 Following her playing career, Walsh worked as a yoga and mobility coach.
 In 2022, Walsh was announced as a women's soccer collaborator for CF Montréal, working as an ambassador promoting the development of women's soccer in the club.
 Walsh has worked as a broadcast analyst for TSN and CBC.
+She holds a UEFA certificate in football management and is co-host of the Canadian soccer podcast Footy Prime.